You are here

 No, this would be considered a violation of the

 Honor Code.
-You should refer to the exemption exam information on Angel, which
+You should refer to the exemption exam information on Canvas, which

 provides the necessary background and has been approved for use by the faculty.